Log in

 Categorize the examples below as either potential energy or kinetic energy.

-• A boulder sitting at the top of a hill
+A roller coaster moving at the bottom of a hill

 At what point does the object have the most potential energy?